 Don't let your CV get binned by the hiring bots.

 Imagine this: You find the perfect job ad, invest the time to painstakingly customise your CV and cover letter, submit your application online and then anxiously wait to hear back from the company.
-Unfortunately, more often than not, your CV is lost in the internet void and you're left wondering why the employer never bothered to contact you.
+Unfortunately, your CV is lost in the void and you're left wondering why the employer never bothered to contact you.

 Does this sound familiar?

 If so, you're not alone.
-What many job seekers don't realise is that nearly 98 per cent of organisations use software known as an applicant tracking system (ATS) that is designed to scan CVs and eliminate the least qualified candidates for a role.
-This results in up to 75 per cent of CVs being rejected before the recruiter even sees them, and that the chance of your CV being tossed before it has even been read is painfully high.
-Therefore, it is crucial to know what an applicant tracking system does and how to write a CV that will pass one.
+What many job seekers don't realise is that nearly 98 per cent of organisations use software known as an applicant tracking system (ATS) that is designed to scan CVs and rank them to support selection of candidates for a role.

 An applicant tracking system works in a similar way to search engine optimisation (SEO): by employing keywords.
 When you submit your CV, the ATS scans it and stores it in a database.
 The recruiter can then search this database using keywords such as specific skills, qualifications or job titles to create a shortlist of applications.
 The trick for candidates is to make sure their CV contains the relevant keywords that the recruiter is likely to search for.